jonathanpberger/user-centered-story-writing/well_formed_stories-deck.md

 ## (Feature) Stories

+- Estimated at 1, 2, or 4 points
+- If bigger, split them up
+- "If" and "Or" are clues to split the story

+---

+.f2[(Feature) Stories cont.]

-- A story is the smallest amount of work that has user-facing value
+- A story is the **smallest amount of work that has user-facing value**
-- A story card is a placeholder for a conversation
+- A story card is a **placeholder for a conversation**
-- Stories should follow I.N.V.E.S.T. principles
+- Stories should follow **I.N.V.E.S.T.** principles

 ???